sometimes life just ‘happens’, . . . but we still have to eat

 It’s getting close to Raspberry season in my part of the world, and Fresh Raspberries straight from the garden make EVERYTHING life can throw at you worth it!

 A favourite raspberry memory of mine involves a family story of my two sisters.
 It makes me smile every time – so I am sharing it with you.
 My sister Pearl-Ann used to have a wonderful, big raspberry patch in her back yard in Cold Lake.
 My sister Wendy didn’t, so she would sometimes come pick in Pearl-Ann’s patch when the season was at its peak.
 Pearl-Ann also had a VERY BIG spider that lived in a corner of her raspberry patch, a corner the family dubbed “Ted’s Corner”.
-Yep, they named the spider, it seemed like the right thing to do since he was part of the family so-to-speak.
-The family pretty much all agreed that Ted was so big and scary looking, he deserved all the raspberries in his corner.
+Yep, they named the spider; it seemed like the right thing to do since he was part of the family so-to-speak.
+The family pretty much all agreed that Ted being so big and scary looking, could have the raspberries in his corner unchallenged.
 Life is after all, full of compromises.

-One day when Wendy came to pick, Pearl-Ann – having neglected (we’ll be kind and say she had ‘forgotten’) to tell her about Ted – stood at the kitchen window to watch.
+One day when Wendy came to pick, Pearl-Ann – having neglected (we’ll be kind and say she’d ‘forgotten’) to tell her about Ted – stood at the kitchen window to watch.
 Her husband Brett came in and asked “Whad’ya doin?”

 “Watching Wendy pick raspberries.”